Lee Anderson tells asylum seekers to ‘f*** off back to France’

 Lee Anderson tells asylum seekers to ‘f*** off back to France’ if they don’t like barges

-Senior Tories share fury, as 20 migrants granted last-minute reprieve following legal challenges
+Senior Tories share fury as 20 migrants granted last-minute reprieve following legal challenges

 The Conservative party’s deputy chairman Lee Anderson said asylum seekers complaining about being moved into the Bibby Stockholm barge should “f*** off back to France”.